syncthing/docs/includes/env-vars.rst

     Percentage of heap growth at which to trigger GC.
 Default is 100.
 Lower numbers keep peak memory usage down, at the price of CPU usage (i.e. performance).

+LOGGER_DISCARD
+    Hack to completely disable logging, for example when running benchmarks.
+    Set to any nonempty value to use it.